labsland/labdiscoverylib/examples/complete/README.md

 Once you change it, you can run a script like `gunicorn_start.sh`.
 Furthermore, this script is prepared to be launched from [supervisor](http://supervisord.org/).

-Finally, you have further information on WebLab-Deusto for unmanaged servers [in the official documentation](http://weblabdeusto.readthedocs.io/en/latest/#remote-laboratory-development-and-management).
+Finally, you have further information on LabDiscoveryEngine [in the official documentation](http://developers.labsland.com/labdiscoveryengine/).